quantopian/libpy/README.rst

 - gcc>=8 or clang>=10
 - numpy>=1.11.3

-libpy also depends on:
+libpy also depends on the following system packages:

-- pcre
 - google sparsehash

 To install these dependencies: